-HSP 5010 - Dimension of Bereavement: Theory, Research & Practice - 3 s.h.
+HSP 5010 - Dimensions of Bereavement: Theory, Research & Practice - 3 s.h.

-This course is designed for students who wish to engage in an in-depth examination of the bereavement process.
-Existing and developing bereavement models will be reviewed and current research in bereavement will be evaluated within a multidisciplinary, life span orientation.
+This course is designed for students who wish to engage in an indepth examination of the bereavement process.
+Existing and developing bereavement models will be reviewed and current research in bereavement will be evaluated within a multi-disciplinary, life span orientation.
 The course will prepare the student for a variety of professional roles that involve, primarily, assisting bereaved individuals and families as they learn to cope with and grow from the significant losses in their lives.
 The course is intended for persons desiring to work in a multitude of health care and human service settings.
-A variety of instructional methods will be employed, including lecture, audio visuals, guest speakers, student presentations, in-class activities, and class participation.
 (Co/Prerequisite: HSP 5000)